 2. Scheduling priority tasks:

-I need to identify unnecessary and redundant tasks using the time of my day and need to remove it from my task list.
+I need to identify unnecessary and redundant tasks using the time of my day and need to declutter it from my task list.
 I need to learn to schedule my day to make time for priority tasks and ignore the low priority items taking up unnecessary time of my day.
 Also, it would avoid overbooking my calendar.

 3. Crowd management:

 Same logic applies to people too.
 Few people add no value to your life.
 In fact, they are nothing but nuisance.
-You need to stop taking crap from them and if possible remove them from your life.
+You need to stop taking crap from them and if possible declutter them from your life.
 The crowd you keep goes a long way in deciding how your future is going to shape up.